8 key battleground states of the presidential election: What to expect and when to expect it

 What to expect:

-- Arizona: Arizona has gone Republican in every election since 1972, but this year it’s a close one, with Trump narrowing Biden’s lead in the past few weeks.
+- Arizona: Arizona has swung Republican in every election since 1972, but this year it’s a close call, with Trump narrowing what was a multi-point lead by Biden in the past few weeks.
 The state does not accept mail-in ballots past November 3 and began counting weeks ago, so results are expected today.

-- Minnesota: While Biden leads in the state by several points, data suggests early voting has been heavily Democrat, with Republican turnout expected today.
+- Minnesota: While Biden leads in the state by several points, data suggests early voting has been heavily Democrat, with the bulk of Republican turnout expected today.

-- Wisconsin: Biden leads by several points, but similarly, today’s voting is expected to give Trump a boost.
+- Wisconsin: Biden leads by several points, but similarly, today’s voting is expected to boost numbers for Trump.
 The state does not allow absentee ballots to be counted before Election Day, so results are expected to be slow, possibly coming in early Wednesday.

 - Michigan: Biden leads by several points, but final results are also expected to be slow.
 Michigan’s secretary of state has said it could take days to process the unprecedented number of mail-in ballots, as some counties began the count just yesterday.